 The maid of honor is responsible for a lot of things—from planning a whirlwind bachelorette-party weekend to helping the bride shop for a wedding dress to answering a 2 a.m. phone call because the bride is having night sweats about napkin colors.
-Translation: The MOH is also the MVP of the wedding and it's a role that is not to be taken lightly.
-Here is our cheat-sheet to make you a stellar MOH.
+Translation: The maid of honor is also the MVP of the wedding and it's a role that is not to be taken lightly.
+Here is our cheat-sheet to make you a stellar maid of honor.

 Chances are you earned the MOH status because you're already super close with the bride.
 She trusts you and your opinions, so no need to lie that you adore the bridesmaid dresses when the style makes you look seven-months pregnant.
 At the same time, know when to bite your tongue if your opinion isn't going to help anyone.

 Prepare to write a mini speech.
 The good news: you love the bride, so coming up with a speech about why you're happy for her shouldn't be hard.
 If public speaking isn't your thing, instead of picturing all the guests naked (or gulping down liquid courage), just focus your attention solely on the couple.